timescale/docs/timescaledb/quick-start/python.md

 * port
 * database name

-Next compose your connection string variable, as a [libpq connection string][pg-libpq-string], using the following format:
+Compose your connection string variable as a [libpq connection string][pg-libpq-string], using the following format:

 ```python